JulioJu/aspnetScholarProject/README.md

 * Add client-side validation scaffolded.

-* Our goal is simply to make a simple app deployable in an intranet, for an updated PC browser (Chrome, Firefox, Edge, Safari, not IE).
+* Our goal is simply to make a simple app deployable in an intranet, for an updated PC browser (Chrome or Firefox, not IE, not Safari, no smartphones, etc.).
-    We assume that the user will not try to change the client side app thanks Developers tools of the Browser.
+    * We assume that the user will not try to change the client side app thanks Developers tools of the Browser.
 Therefore, if in a client side we have `<input type="number" name="xxx" />`, we will not `try` `catch` in server side `int.Parse(xxx)`.
 Like that, all fields